Nicholas Yatromanolakis

-Nicholas Yatromanolakis (Greek: Νικόλας Γιατρομανωλάκης, born: 1975) is a Greek politician and political scientist.
-He is the current Deputy Minister of Culture and Sports of Greece, responsible for contemporary appointed by Kyriakos Mitsotakis.
+Nicholas Yatromanolakis (Greek: Νικόλας Γιατρομανωλάκης, born: 1975) is a Greek politician and political scientist who served as Deputy Minister of Culture and Sports of Greece, responsible for contemporary appointed by Kyriakos Mitsotakis from 2021 to 2023.
 Prior to that, he served as the General Secretary for Contemporary Culture from 2019 to 2021.
 He is the first openly LGBT person to hold a ministerial position in Greece.

 Early life and education

 Nicholas Yatromanolakis was born in Athens, Greece in March, 1975.
 His father is the writer and academic Yorgis Yatromanolakis and his mother Rena Lecanidou, also an academic.
 He hold a bachelor's degree in International Relations and Political Science from Panteion University and a Master's in Public Administration (MPP) from John F. Kennedy School of Government of Harvard University in the United States.

 Professional career

 From January 2017 until July 2019, he held the position of the CMO of the Stavros Niarchos Foundation Cultural Center.
 In the past he had worked as a senior executive in Greek and multinational companies such as Microsoft, V+O Communication, S&B Industrial Minerals and the TV station Alpha TV, as well as at the Hellenic Foundation for European & Foreign Policy (ELIAMEP) and Harvard University, but also as an independent consultant for strategy, corporate affairs and communication.
 His work has been awarded in Greece and abroad.
 In 2013 he was selected as a Marshall Memorial Fellow.
 In 2019 he was elected a member of the Board of Directors of the Harvard Club of Greece.